Skip To Content

 Tip:

 While you can represent both categorical and numeric attributes using Color, only numeric attributes can be represented by Size.
-Attributes are additional details from your data on the map.
-The type of data you add determines the symbology options available, and the default style applied.
-See the Symbol types topic for more information.
+Depending on the type of attribute (numeric or categorical) you add, only compatible attributes remain available when adding more fields.
+Once other fields cannot be added or are no longer compatible, the Add field button becomes unavailable.
+See the Symbol types topic for more information about choosing a style.